cdktf/cdktf-provider-google/docs/bigqueryReservation.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.26.0/docs/resources/bigquery_reservation#project BigqueryReservation#project}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.27.0/docs/resources/bigquery_reservation#project BigqueryReservation#project}.

+---

+##### `secondaryLocation`<sup>Optional</sup> <a name="secondaryLocation" id="@cdktf/provider-google.bigqueryReservation.BigqueryReservation.Initializer.parameter.secondaryLocation"></a>

+- *Type:* java.lang.String

+The current location of the reservation's secondary replica.

+This field is only set for
+reservations using the managed disaster recovery feature.
+Users can set this in create reservation calls to create a failover reservation or in update reservation calls to convert a non-failover reservation to a failover reservation(or vice versa).

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.27.0/docs/resources/bigquery_reservation#secondary_location BigqueryReservation#secondary_location}

 ---